 The test piping shall be filled with water making sure to remove all trapped air from the system.
 The throttling valve adjacent to the flow meter and the main drain valve adjacent to the alarm check valve shall be in the closed position.
 The water supply control valve shall be opened slowly causing the seating of the clapper of the alarm check valve.
 The manual control valve between the alarm check valve and the retard chamber shall be in the open position.
 The test piping shall be visually inspected for leakage in any of the piping connections; any leaks shall be stopped prior to testing.
-To perform the test, the throttling valve located upstream of the flow meter shall be opened slowly causing water to flow through the alarm valve via the bypass line.
-Flow shall be increased until the flow meter is reading slightly less than 4 gpm (15 L/min) and start a timing device.
+To perform the test, the throttling valve located upstream of the flow meter shall be increased until the flow meter is reading slightly less than 4 gpm (15 L/min) and start a timing device.
 If at the end of 180 seconds the alarm valve has not operated, the test may be stopped.
 If the valve is observed to operate at a flow rate under 4 gpm (15 L/min) the valve has not met the requirement.
 (Refer to Appendix D for an example of the test arrangement.)